#SelenaGomez Songs Rated By #13ReasonsWhy Stars, #Bullying Message Lost

 As many of Larsson’s fans pointed out, those defending Selena Gomez and 13 Reasons Why following Larsson’s tweet essentially bullied the singer to the extent that she felt the need to delete her Twitter history, while defending a show about bullying and teen suicide.

-It seems a shame that, while Selena Gomez’s 13 Reasons Why has become such a hit, its message has been lost on many of its most outspoken fans.
+It seems a shame that while Selena Gomez’s 13 Reasons Why has become such a hit, its message has been lost on many of its most outspoken fans.

 [Featured Image by Tinseltown/Shutterstock]